-Name of Contractor C I Solutions Description of the purpose(s) for which Contractor will receive/access PII CI Solutions uses the information for the production of student ID cards.
-Type of PII that Contractor will Check all that apply: receive/access ⊠ Student PII ☐ APPR Data Contract Term Contract Start Date Contract End Date7/01/2023 Subcontractor Written Agreement Requirement Contractor will not utilize subcontractors without a written contract that requires the subcontractors to adhere to, at a minimum, materially similar data protection obligations imposed on the contractor by state and federal laws and regulations, and the Contract. (check applicable option) ☑ Contractor will not utilize subcontractors. ☐ Contractor will utilize subcontractors.
-Data Transition and Secure Upon expiration or termination of the Contract, Contractor shall: Destruction Securely transfer data to EA, or a successor contractor at the EA's option and written discretion, in a format agreed to by the parties.
-Securely delete and destroy data.
+Name of Contractor SchoolFront Description of the purpose(s) for which Contractor will receive/access PII To perform software deployment activities, training, support, and/or any other services purchased by the EA.
+Type of PII that Contractor will receive/access Check all that apply: Student PII Contract Term Contract Start Date Subcontractor Written Agreement Requirement Contractor will not utilize subcontractors without a written contract that requires the subcontractors to adhere to, at a minimum, materially similar data protection obligations imposed on the contractor by state and federal laws and regulations, and the Contract. (check applicable option) Contractor will not utilize subcontractors.
+Data Transition and Secure Destruction Upon expiration or termination of the Contract, Contractor shall: • Securely transfer data to EA, or a successor contractor at the EA's option and written discretion, in a format agreed to by the parties. • Securely delete and destroy data.
 Challenges to Data Accuracy Parents, teachers or principals who seek to challenge the accuracy of PII will do so by contacting the EA.
 If a correction to data is deemed necessary, the EA will notify Contractor.
 Contractor agrees to facilitate such corrections within 21 days of receiving the EA's written request.
-Secure Storage and Data Security Please describe where PII will be stored and the protections taken to ensure PII will be protected: (check all that apply)